Salt Lake Comic Con Cosplay Rules

-- Small, lightweight, metal objects like Sonic Screwdrivers, Lightsaber handles and umbrellas and wooden wands a la “Harry Potter” are allowed are allowed, but must not be used as functional weapons.
+- Small, lightweight, metal objects like Sonic Screwdrivers, Lightsaber handles and umbrellas and wooden wands a la “Harry Potter” are allowed, but must not be used as functional weapons.
 These items will all be subject to weapons check.

 - Costume bows are allowed, insomuch as they are so loosely strung that they cannot shoot projectiles of any kind.
 Prop arrows are permitted, as long as they are not sharply tipped, cannot be fired, are made of approved materials and cannot conceivably hurt anyone.

 - Costume swords/daggers made from approved materials are allowed, but may not have any sharp edges.
 Wooden swords are allowed, but must be tied to your costume in such a way that they cannot be drawn or unsheathed.
 Security will zip-tie swords to their sheaths to ensure that they cannot be drawn.
 If you wish to draw your sword to pose for a picture, it must be made of approved materials.
 Metal blades are not allowed, whether they are sheathed or not.

 - No wooden or aluminum/metal bats are permitted.
 This includes baseball bats, cricket bats, clubs, paddles, golf clubs and similar objects.
 Bats made from approved materials are allowed.